left-arrowCreated with Sketch.

 The old village

-Brenzone isn’t just one town; it’s actually a collection of 16 small villages scattered across the mountainside.
-Each village has its own unique character, and exploring them feels like stepping back in time.
+Brenzone is not just one town; it is actually a collection of 16 small villages spread all over the mountainside.
+Each village possesses its own distinct identity, and visiting them is almost is like getting a glimpse of the past.

-Castello boasts a historic castle and a historic harbor, while Magugnano is known for its beautiful beaches and lively atmosphere, making it a popular spot for water sports.
-Then, Porto, a small village with a charming harbor, offers visitors a relaxing atmosphere and a selection of excellent restaurants.
+The town of Castello has a marvelous castle along with a historic harbor, Magugnano’s beaches are beautiful and attracts a lot of people for water sports.
+Porto, a small peaceful village with a charming harbor and excellent restaurants, offers visitors a relaxing ambiance.

 3. Church of San Zeno